1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Then, write the Publisher ID associated with your AdSense account in the Web property code.

-• Enter a Display name which you’ll select while creating an AdSense line item.
+• Enter a Display name you’ll select while creating an AdSense line item.

-• Enter the Contact email address which you used to sign-in to the AdSense account.
+• Enter the Contact email address you used to sign into the AdSense account.

 • Click Save.

-To make sure that your website is eligible to apply for DFP for Small Business, Google takes some time to validate the account.
+To ensure your website is eligible to apply for Ad Manager, Google takes some time to validate the account.
 Hence, we suggest you wait for some time.
-If the validation is successful, then go to the Linked accounts section.
+If the validation is successful, then go to the Linked Accounts section.
 Here, you can check the status will be showing “Pending”.
 After this, the AdSense account should also have access to the Ad Manager account.
 To do that, follow the below steps:

 • In the AdSense interface, click on.